 Laodicea: The Church That Turned Lukewarm [15:49]

 Identifying Himself as the faithful and true witness, Jesus accused the church in Laodicea of being lukewarm in its faith.
 It claimed to be rich and self-sufficient, but Jesus recognized that it was poor, blind, and naked.
-Only He could offer the riches, clothing, and healing the church neeeded.
-Pastor D. A. Horton says by acknowledging our spiritual bankruptcy and cultivating humility as the rhythm of our lives, believers today can avoid being lukewarm in our faith and can stay on fire for God.
+Only He could offer the riches, clothing, and healing the church needed.
+Pastor D. A. Horton says by acknowledging our spiritual bankruptcy and cultivatting humility as the rhythm of our lives, believers today can avoid being lukewarm in our faith and can stay on fire for God.